-- A joint venture will not be full-function if it only takes over a specific aspect of a parent company's business, such as R&D or production, or if the joint venture's function is limited to the distribution of a parent company's products (Case IV/M.58 Baxter/Nestle/Salvia, 6 February 1991). - In Toray/Murata/Teijin, the full-functionality of the joint venture was not in issue even though the parent companies did not transfer all aspects of their operations related to the relevant business to the joint venture at the time of its creation.
+- A joint venture will not be full-function if it only takes over a specific aspect of a parent company's business, such as R&D or production, or if the joint venture's function is limited to the distribution of a parent company's products (Case IV/M.58 Baxter/Nestle/Salvia, 6 February 1991). - In Toray/Murata/Teijin, the full-functionality of the joint venture, however, was not in issue even though the parent companies did not transfer all aspects of their operations related to the relevant business to the joint venture at the time of its creation.
 The marketing, sales and R&D activities of the parents were transferred at once, together with the relevant resources to carry on these activities.
 The parents further agreed to transfer their manufacturing activities to the joint venture company within one year of its incorporation.
-Dismissing the parent companies' arguments that the joint venture would attain full-functionality only at a future date when the manufacturing operations were transferred, the Commission found that it sufficed that the joint venture's parents had already agreed upon the principle of transferring the remaining assets required for a full-function joint venture. - Particular issues may arise where the joint venture is involved in holding real estate property and has principally been established for tax reasons.
-Such a joint venture will not usually be considered to be full-function as long as its purpose is limited to the acquisition or holding of real estate for its parents, using finances provided by the parents: it will lack an autonomous, long term business activity and will also lack the necessary resources to operate independently (paragraph 96, Consolidated Jurisdictional Notice).
+Dismissing the parent companies' arguments that the joint venture would attain full-functionality only at a future date when the manufacturing operations were transferred, the Commission found that it sufficed that the joint venture's parents had already agreed upon the principle of transferring the remaining assets required for a full-function joint venture.